ppy/osu-wiki/wiki/Contests/VMC/1/en.md

 - **Submissions must be in `.osz` format.**
 - **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be disqualified.
 - **Submissions must not be publicly revealed until after the results are announced.**
-- **Excluding metadata, submissions must not include anything that could reveal your identi.** Metadata will be anonymised before submissions are relayed to judges.
+- **Excluding metadata, submissions must not include anything that could reveal your identity.** Metadata will be anonymised before submissions are relayed to judges.
 - **Collaborations are not allowed**.
 This is a solo contest.
 - **Submissions must not include storyboards or videos.**
 - **Do not edit any settings in the .osu that would not be possible through the editor itself.** You are permitted to change any difficulty settings, backgrounds, green lines, SV, hitsounds, etc.